seangransee/blog/content/posts/graphql-array-vs-relay.md

 You might look at that schema and think it looks scary.
 I did too at first!
 If you have a lot of different types that you want to paginate through, you'll end up with a ton of nearly-identical Connection and Edge types that inflate the size of your schema.

 I used to look at this and fret about making my schema too big, but then I came to the realization that it doesn't really matter.
 Nobody is going to read your schema top-to-bottom.
 Your server-side GraphQL library probably has an abstraction that generates all these Connection types for you and handles the pagination logic so you don't have to reinvent the wheel.
 (We use Ruby's `graphql` gem, which [handles this perfectly](http://graphql-ruby.org/relay/connections.html).)
-Our schema is currently 938 lines, and the size of our schema hasn't been a problem whatsoever.
+Our schema file is currently 938 lines, and the size of our schema hasn't been a problem whatsoever.

 It's okay to provide both a simple _and_ and a flexible way of requesting the same set of data.
 You can have the best of both worlds with a minimal cost.